Robinhood Markets, Inc.

 |---|---|---|

-| Technology Leadership | Strong | Vertically integrated mobile and desktop platforms, proprietary self-clearing and order routing systems, cloud-based architecture, rapid product development via experiments infrastructure, and early adoption of AI and blockchain technology. |
+| Technology Leadership | Strong | Vertically integrated, cloud-based platform; proprietary order routing and self-clearing; early adoption and development in AI and blockchain. |

-| Cost Position | Advantaged | Achieves operating efficiency through disciplined fixed cost management and a technology-first approach to product development and customer service, enabling competitive pricing. |
+| Cost Position | Advantaged | Operating efficiency and disciplined fixed cost management; technology-first approach enables competitive pricing. |

 Direct Competitors